Forge4Flow/Forge4Flow-Manager/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated** Please see `CONTRIBUTING.md` for more information.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.
+Please see `CONTRIBUTING.md` for more information.

 <!-- LICENSE -->

 ## License

 Forge4Flow is distributed under the ELv2 License.
 See `LICENSE` for more information.
-Our SDKs are distributed under MIT licenses, see each SDKs GitHub repo for more information.
+Our SDKs are distributed under MIT licenses; see each SDK's GitHub repo for more information.

 <!-- ACKNOWLEDGMENTS -->

 ## Acknowledgments

+- [OpenFaaS](https://www.openfaas.com): Forge4Flow was built on top of the amazing serverless functions project OpenFaaS.
+The Forge4Flow-Manager, CLI, and events connector are all either based on or heavily inspired by several of their projects.
-- [warrant.dev](https://github.com/warrant-dev/warrant) Forge4Flow was built on top an amazing open source authorization project called Warrant.
-All credit for the Web2 authorization functionality within Forge4Flow goes to the amazing warrant.dev team.
+- [warrant.dev](https://github.com/warrant-dev/warrant): Auth4Flow is a fork of an amazing open-source authorization project called Warrant.
+All credit for the Web2 authorization functionality within Auth4Flow goes to the amazing warrant.dev team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>